Stone effigy of Alexander Stewart (The Wolf of Badenoch) at Dunkeld Cathedral, Scotland |

 Nearly everyone has some idea of what chivalry is.
 It is still around us in popular culture and speech.
 If anything, the audience will be reminded of this and how relevant this concept is still in the 21st century?

 How does modern literature accurately reflect chivalry in the 14th century?
 What is the difference between courtesy and chivalry?
 Describe how symbolism was important to medieval people and the respect the were shown after death displayed feelings towards the departed.
+The challenge of displaying the artefact

 Could this be best achieved by moving the artefact to the exhibit location or placing the exhibit where the artefact is?
 Both are problematic.
 Could a duplicate model be constructed or could a 3D computer model be displayed?
 The latter seems most likely.